Sunil-3012/tetris-devsecops-v1/README.md

 * Add Monitoring/Alerting: Use Prometheus, Grafana, and Alertmanager to monitor app health and pipeline metrics.

 * Integrate Slack or Teams Alerts: Notify pipeline and deployment status to a DevOps channel.

+## Credits

+The original source code for the Tetris application version-2 was developed by [Marcelo Pires Carvalho](https://github.com/mpirescarvalho).

+Thanks to the open-source community for enabling learning through real-world projects.